-Office based hand surgery, also called WALANT, is hand surgery that can be performed safely and effectively in an office surgery suite.
-WALANT is an acronym for a new surgical technique that has been rapidly adopted throughout the world, and is now gaining traction in major cities and universities in the United States.
+The GPS Hand Suite is a state of the art in office operating room for performing hand surgeries under local anesthesia.
+Office based hand surgery, also called WALANT, is hand surgery that can be performed safely and effectively in an office.
 WALANT stands for Wide Awake Local Anesthetic No Tourniquet technique for surgery.This technique predominantly refers to procedures of the hand and upper extremity, but can also apply to many face and soft tissue procedures.
 It simply means that surgery can be done safely in an office setting using only local anesthesia.
-It was popularized by Plastic Surgeons in Canada who were resource strapped as they could not get enough operating room time at their hospitals.
-They gradually transitioned to doing more procedures in office surgery suites.
-With time these surgeons found that this was actually a superior technique to using the main hospital operating room.
+Although used around the world, it was popularized by Hand Surgeons in Canada.
+These surgeons found that this was actually a superior technique to using the main hospital operating room.
 So much so that 90% of hand surgeries in Canada are now performed in an office surgery suite.
 The advantages to this technique are many including:

-Performing surgeries in-office cuts out many of the excessive facility and anesthesia fees associated with going to a hospital or surgery center.
+- Performing surgeries in-office cuts out many of the excessive facility and anesthesia fees associated with going to a hospital or surgery center.
 Studies have repeatedly shown approximately 80% decrease in costs when surgeries are performed in the office versus the hospital setting.
 A recent 2017 study published in the Journal of Hand Surgery compared the cost of doing common hand procedures such as carpal tunnel release, trigger finger release, and tendinitis release in the office versus in the hospital.
 The study revealed a savings of over $6000 dollars for carpal tunnel release and $4600 dollars for trigger finger release.
-In their study of only 100 patients they managed to save the health system over $393,000.
-If we extrapolated these numbers to all carpal tunnel surgeries performed in the US each year we could save the US health system approximately 3 billion dollars a year.
-It is easy to see how WALANT could be major savings for those who are self pay or those with high deductibles and copays.
+It is easy to see how office based surgery could be major savings for those who are self-pay or those with high deductibles and copays.
 This particularly applies to Medicare patients who are on fixed incomes.
 Remember, Medicare Plan B patients always pay a 20% copay on charges.
 Would you rather pay 20% of $600 or 20% of $6000?